QualiMaster/Infrastructure/README.md

 ![QualiMaster infrastructure architecture](Overview.png)

-The event bus as well as the data management layer are already released.
+The Event Bus, the Data Management Layer and Storm Commons are already released.
 The other components will follow successively.

 The QualiMaster infrastructure is open source under the Apache 2.0 license.